 - Becoming non-empathetic human beings;

-- Becoming indifferent to real world and real people;
+- Becoming indifferent to the real world and real people;

 - Becoming too attached to the online approval of strangers;